-PROPOSAL NO. 1 - ELECTION OF CLASS I DIRECTOR
+PROPOSAL NO. 1 - ELECTION OF CLASS III DIRECTORS

-Our board of directors currently consists of eight members.
-In accordance with the terms of our certificate of incorporation and bylaws, our board of directors is divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
+Our Board of Directors currently consists of seven members.
+In accordance with the terms of our certificate of incorporation and bylaws, our Board of Directors is divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the Class I directors are Elisabet de los Pinos, Ph.D., Giovanni Mariggi, Ph.D., and Raj Parekh, Ph.D., and their terms will expire at the Annual Meeting; - the Class II directors are David Johnson and Karan Takhar, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the Class III directors are Antony Mattessich and Sapna Srivastava, and their terms will expire at the annual meeting of stockholders to be held in 2024.
+- the Class I directors are Elisabet de los Pinos, Ph.D., Giovanni Mariggi, Ph.D. and Raj Parekh, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2025 (other than Dr. Parekh, who has notified us of his intention to resign from the Board of Directors effective on the date of the Annual Meeting); - the Class II directors are David Johnson and Karan Takhar, and their terms will expire at the annual meeting of stockholders to be held in 2026; and - the Class III directors are Antony Mattessich and Sapna Srivastava, Ph.D., and their terms will expire at the Annual Meeting.